UdrK/Evolutionary_Music/README.md

-# Genetic_Music
+# Evolutionary_Music
-This project's aim is to produce a genetic algorithm capable of composing short melodic lines.
+This project's aim is to produce an evolutionary algorithm capable of composing short melodic lines.

-Genetic algorithms work as follows:
+Evolutionary algorithms work as follows:
 1. Randomly generate an initial population of individuals

 2. 1.
 Evaluate fitness of each individual